Thartvigsen/thartvigsen.github.io/README.md

-I am a Data Science Ph.D. student at Worcester Polytechnic Institute primarily focused on Recurrent Neural Networks and Reinforcement Learning.
+I am a second-year Data Science Ph.D. student at Worcester Polytechnic Institute primarily focused on Recurrent Neural Networks and Reinforcement Learning.
 I am eventually aiming for a faculty position.

 Please feel free to contact me with questions regarding my research or Data Science at WPI at **twhartvigsen@wpi.edu**.